CSCAR/workshop-stata-intro/stata_markdown/05-data-manipulation.md

 ```

 Each rule has the form of `old value(s) = new value`, where the old values can be either a single number, several numbers (either listed as above, `1
-5 10`, or a [numlist](working-with-data-sets.html#loading-subsets-of-the-data) like `7/12` to include all values between 7 and 12), the phrases
+5 10`, or a [numlist][loading subsets of the data] like `7/12` to include all values between 7 and 12), the phrases "missing", "nonmissing" or "else"
-"missing", "nonmissing" or "else" to capture anything not elsewhere defined.
-The new value must be a single number or a missing value (`.` or `.a`,
+to capture anything not elsewhere defined.
+The new value must be a single number or a missing value (`.` or `.a`, etc). "else" cannot be used if
-etc). "else" cannot be used if "missing" or "nonmissing" is defined (and vice-versa), and all of those must be the last rules defined.
+"missing" or "nonmissing" is defined (and vice-versa), and all of those must be the last rules defined.
 E.g.,

 ```
 recode x (missing = 5) (2 = 4) (else = 3) (1 = 2), generate(y)